 Common Spider Species Found in South-East Queensland

-There are many spider species and variants found in South-East Queensland but the four listed here are common:
+There are many spider species and variants found in South-East Queensland but the three listed here are very common web spiders:

-Redback spiders build tangled webs under ledges and garden shrubs fairly low to the ground.
+Redback spiders build webs under ledges and garden shrubs fairly low to the ground.
+One of the key characteristics of redback spiders is that they have very messy webs.
 They like shady spots in warm weather conditions.
 They are not generally found inside the house.
 They are fairly small, black, and the females have the famous red mark on their bodies.
 The venom of the female can cause death or severe illness and the bite causes severe pain.
 Never try and get rid of these spiders by yourself, always contact a professional pest control technician.